WukLab/LegoOS/README.md

 |GNU libc|2.17|
 |GRUB2|2.02|

-Of all the above hardware and software requirments, __the CPU and the NIC are the hard requirement__.
+Of all the above hardware and software requirments, __the CPU and the NIC are the hard requirements__.
 Currently, LegoOS can only run on `Intel x86` CPUs.
 As for the NIC card, LegoOS has ported an `mlx4_ib` driver, which _probably_ can run on other Mellanox cards, but we have not tested other than the one we used.
 As long as you have the CPU and the NIC, we think you can run LegoOS on top your platform.
 You need __at least two machines__, connected by either InfiniBand switch or direct connection.

 We understand that one key for an OS to be successful is let people be able to try it out.
 We are deeply sorry that we can not provide further technical support if you are using a different platform.

 ## Configure and Compile
 __CAVEAT:__ Configure, compile, and run a LegoOS kernel is similar to test a new Linux kernel.
-You need to have root access the machine.
-And the whole process may involve multiple machine power cycles. __Before you proceed, make sure you have some methods (e.g., `IPMI`) to monitor and reboot _remote_ physical machine.__ It is possible to just use virtual machines, but with a constrained setting (described below).
+You need to have root access to the machine.
+The whole process may involve multiple machine power cycles. __Before you proceed, make sure you have some methods (e.g., `IPMI`) to monitor and reboot _remote_ physical machine.__ It is possible to just use virtual machines, but with a constrained setting (described below).
 If you running into any issues, please don’t hesitate to contact us!

 For processor and memory manager, LegoOS uses the standard `Kconfig` way.
 For storage and global resource managers, which are built as Linux kernel modules, LegoOS uses a header file to manually typeset all configurations.
 We will describe the details below.

 Each manager or monitor should be configured and complied at its own machine's directory.
 To be able to run LegoOS, you need at least two physical machines.

-### Configure Processor and Memory Manager
+### Configure Processor or Memory Manager
 The default setting of LegoOS won't require any knowledge of Kconfig, all you need to do is changing the generated `.config` file.
-If you want to hack those Kconfig files, we recommend you to read the [documentation](https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt) from Linux kernel and some other online resources.
+If you want to hack those Kconfig files, we recommend you read the [documentation](https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt) from Linux kernel and some other online resources.

 And note that this is just the __general__ configuration steps.
 If you want to configure for specific settings, such as running with only one processor and one memory manager, please refer to the following sections for more detailed steps.

 1. `make defconfig`: After this doing, a `.config` file will be created locally.

-2. Configure Process Manager: Open `.config`, find and delete the following line:
+2. Configure Processor Manager: Open `.config`, find and delete the following line:
 	```
 	# CONFIG_COMP_PROCESSOR is not set
 	```